scivision/fortran-pathlib/API.md

 ---

-Does file exist (or a symbolic link to an existing file).
+is "path" a file or a symbolic link to an existing file.
 Like Python pathlib.Path.is_file(), even if the file does not have read permission, it still may exist.